 The CCDC allows you to publish data directly through the Cambridge Structural Database (CSD) as a CSD Communication.
-Over 4,000 structures were published in this way in 2018 making CSD Communications the No. 1 place to publish crystal structures last year.
+Over 43,000 structures have been published this way since 1976.

-Benefits of sharing data as a CSD Communication include:
+Benefits of sharing data as a CSD Communication include the following:

 Depositors of CSD Communications should be aware that a few journals will not accept papers which contain data that have previously been published in any form, including electronic publication on web pages or in a distributed database.